 Mark Leahy has continued a writing and performance practice and is involved in research in the area of visual and digital poetics, theorisation and practices of voice and voicing, and in critical or theoretical investigations around poetry, art, visual culture and their intersections.
 He was employed as a Lecturer in Writing at Dartington College of Arts in September 2003, and was appointed Director of Writing there in August 2005.
 He moved to become MA Programme Leader at Dartington in October 2007, and continued in that role until October 2010 when Dartington was merged with Falmouth University.
 He taught part-time at Falmouth University on Undergraduate modules in Performance and Creative Writing, and continues to supervise PhD students there.

 Since 2014 he has worked part-time at Plymouth University, teaching at BA and MA level on courses in Art, Performance and Creative Writing, and supervising PhD projects.
 He continues to examine at postgraduate and PhD level, to peer review articles and to present at academic conferences.
 He is a board member for Take a Part, a Plymouth-based company that develops activity in socially engaged art practice.
+He is on the board of Soundart Radio, a community arts radio station based at Dartington in Devon.
 He is a Director of art.earth, a Devon-based organisation supporting arts practice in the area of nature environment and ecology, and producing academic symposia, short courses and publication in this field.